 Individual student performance is shown on a national achievement scale for each test.
 The performance of individual students can be compared to the average performance of all students in Australia.

-Preparation for NAPLAN
+Preparing for NAPLAN

 NAPLAN assesses literacy and numeracy skills that students are already learning through the school curriculum.
 Teachers will ensure that students are familiar with the test formats and will provide appropriate support and guidance.
 Excessive preparation is not useful and can lead to unnecessary anxiety.
 If you have any questions about your child's preparation for NAPLAN, you are encouraged to make a time to speak with their teacher.